2310 Criteria for Immediate or Expedited Responses to Service Requests

 2340 The Initial Interview and Application Process

-During the initial home visit interview, the case worker:
+During the initial interview, the caseworker:

 2341 Financial Application Process

-Applicants or their representatives applying for services provided regarding income must sign an application for assistance form.
-Non-Medicaid applicants or their representatives applying for retroactive reimbursement for Medicaid-covered attendant services must also sign an application for assistance form.
+Applicants or their representatives must sign an application for assistance form when applying for services provided about income.
+Non-Medicaid applicants or their representatives applying for retroactive reimbursement for Medicaid-covered attendant services must also sign Form H1200, Application for Assistance - Your Texas Benefits.
 The date of application is the date the department receives the signed application.
 Applicants must provide correct information about income and resources.

 Related Policy